PerfectlySoft/PerfectDocs/guide/SQLite.md

 `public func prepare(stat: String) throws -> SQLiteStmt`

-This function returns a compiled SQLite Statement object that represents the compiled statement.
+This function returns a compiled SQLite statement object that represents the compiled statement.
 This function is a dependency of other class functions (like execute and forEachRow) which take strings as arguments, pass them to this function, and utilized the returned object to communicate with the database.
 There is a very low chance you will ever need to use this function directly, but it is available if you come up with a use case.

 ### lastInsertRowID

 `public func lastInsertRowID() -> Int`

 This function returns the value of the last row that was inserted into the database.
-It must be used within your do-try-catch BEFORE the connection to the database is severed, otherwise it will always return 0.
-A return value of 0 either means that there is no open connection OR that there are no rows.
-If it is called while another insert is being performed on the same table by a different thread, the result can be slightly unpredictable, so be careful with this.
+It must be used within your do-try-catch *before* the connection to the database is severed, otherwise it will always return "0".
+A return value of "0" either means that there is no open connection, or there are no rows.
+If it is called while another insert is being performed on the same table by a different thread, the result can be slightly unpredictable, so be careful with it.
 You can visit the [SQLite3 Documentation](https://www.sqlite.org/c3ref/last_insert_rowid.html) for further information about how this function works.

 ### totalChanges

 `public func totalChanges() -> Int`

 Returns the value of sqlite3_total_changes.
-From SQLite3’s Documentation found [here](https://www.sqlite.org/c3ref/total_changes.html):
+From [SQLite3’s documentation](https://www.sqlite.org/c3ref/total_changes.html):

 *"This function returns the total number of rows inserted, modified or deleted by all INSERT, UPDATE or DELETE statements completed since the database connection was opened, including those executed as part of trigger programs.
 Executing any other type of SQL statement does not affect the value returned by sqlite3_total_changes()."*

-Again, once the connection closes, you are not going to get much value from this, so make sure you include that in the do-try-catch where the related statements are executing.
+Once the connection closes, you are not going to get much value from this, so make sure you include that in the do-try-catch where the related statements are executing.

 ### changes

 `public func changes() -> Int`

-Not to sound like a repeater, but this does return the value of sqlite3_changes.
+This function will return the value of sqlite3_changes.
 The major difference between this and totalChanges is that the resulting number of changes will not include anything that the statement triggers, only those rows affected directly by the statement itself.

 ### errCode